hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/templates/create-button.rst

 ======================
-CREATE.BUTTON function
+CREATE.BUTTON Function
 ======================

 Overview
 --------

-The create.button() function can be used on any wikipage or webpage to instantiate a template as a new page in a specific location within an applications’s page structure.
+The ``=create.button(...)`` function can be used on any wikipage or webpage to instantiate a template as a new page in a specific location within an applications’s page structure.

 Syntax
 ------